The Child Citizenship Act of 2000 (CCA)

 Another section of the Child Citizenship Act provides that children (biological or adopted) of American citizens who are born and reside abroad, and who do not become American citizens at birth can apply to the United States Citizenship and Immigration Service (USCIS) in the Department of Homeland Security for a certificate of citizenship if the following conditions are met:

-• At least one parent of the child is an American citizen by birth or naturalization.
+• At least one parent of the child is a U.S. citizen by birth or naturalization.

-• The American citizen parent has been physically present in the United States for a total of at least five years, at least two of which are after the age of 14.
-If the child's American citizen parent cannot meet the physical presence requirement, it is enough if one of the child's American citizen grandparents can meet it.
+• The U.S. citizen parent has been physically present in the United States for a total of at least five years, at least two of which are after the age of 14.
+If the child's U.S. citizen parent cannot meet the physical presence requirement, it is enough if one of the child's U.S. citizen grandparents can meet it.

 • The child is under the age of eighteen.

-• The child lives abroad in the legal and physical custody of the American citizen parent and has been lawfully admitted into the United States as a nonimmigrant.
+• The child lives abroad in the legal and physical custody of the U.S. citizen parent and has been lawfully admitted into the United States as a nonimmigrant.